gitaroktato/healthcheck-patterns/NOTES.md

 ## Deep healthcheck
 *Restart*
++ Helps if application has: memory, thread leak, pool misconfigurations
++ Might help if timeout pattern is not applied.
+- Might help in case of deadlocks, if we probe the system with synthetic requests.
 *TBD*
-+ Might help if timeout pattern is not applied.
-+ Might help in case of deadlocks, if we probe the system with synthetic requests.
+- To take maximum effect, we should monitor current service status and expose it

 *Traffic shaping*
 + Removes pressure from services until they become healthy again